ohmp/james-project/src/adr/0020-cassandra-mailbox-object-consistency.md

 BOB creates mailbox A
 Denormalization fails and an error is returned to A

-BOB retry mailbox A creation
+BOB retries mailbox A creation
-BOB is being told mailbox A alread exists
+BOB is being told mailbox A already exists

-BOB try to access mailbox A
+BOB tries to access mailbox A
-BOB is being told mailbox A do not exists
+BOB is being told mailbox A does not exists
 ```

 ## Decision